triblytree/angel-products/README.md

 )
 ```

+Finally, make sure you've defined your from 'address' and 'name' in the app/config/mail.php file.
+If you don't, orders won't be submitted correctly and receipts won't be sent out.

 Cart Usage
 ----------
 [The cart class](https://github.com/JVMartin/angel-products/blob/master/src/Angel/Products/Cart.php) stores variations of products, based on their selected options, in the session.